conceptkit/swift-conceptkit/Readme.md

 ## Source Code Information

-This Swift implementation is intended to be the first of many.
+This Swift implementation is intended to be the first of several.
 A key objective throughout the development has been to minimize line counts in concept-resolving code, and this will remain a priority moving forward.
 By keeping the resolution logic concise, it remains straightforward and easy to use.
 Small implementation footprints should enable rapid implementation of Concept Kit resolvers across a wide range of software environments.

 | Line Count | File |  |
 | ----- | ----- | ----- |